-Pamper yourself while soaking up tons of great ideas at OR Excellence 2017, at Nevada's gorgeous Red Rock Casino, Resort & Spa, October 11-13, 2017.
+Pamper yourself while soaking up tons of great ideas at OR Excellence 2018, at Florida's gorgeous Marriott Harbor Beach Resort & Spa, October 3-5, 2018.

 You'll learn new skills, network with colleagues and get tips on improving outcomes, expanding your caseload, growing more profitable, protecting your employees and assets and more, all in an innovative and interactive learning format.